Dental Crowns in Burlington, MA

-If you have a damaged, decayed, or unattractive tooth that you’d like to have restored, a dental crown procedure from Center for Adult Dental Care may offer the solution you’re looking for.
+If you have a damaged, decayed, or an unattractive tooth that you’d like to have restored, a dental crown procedure from the Center for Adult Dental Care may offer the solution you’re looking for.
 Are you curious to know more about dental crowns, sometimes called dental caps, to determine whether they might be right for you or your family member?
 Keep reading to learn more.

 The Primary Purpose of a Dental Crown

 One of the primary purposes of a dental crown is to enhance the appearance of a tooth.
 Dental veneers can sometimes be an option in a situation such as this, but because dental veneers only cover the front portion of the tooth, they’re unable to provide the strengthening that a dental crown delivers.
 Because a dental crown completely covers the damaged tooth above the gum line, they are often considered the highest quality tooth restoration.